Full List of Indigenous Trees in Kenya (2025) - Native Species With Pictures & Uses

 The tree is highly valued for its fragrant heartwood, which is used in perfumery, traditional medicine, and cosmetics.
 Its essential oil is sought after for its rich, woody aroma.
 Due to overharvesting for commercial purposes, African sandalwood faces a significant decline, leading to conservation concerns.

-Prunus africana (African Cherry)
+Prunus Africana (African Cherry)

 Prunus africana, commonly known as the African cherry or red stinkwood, is a large evergreen tree native to the highland forests of Africa.
 It grows up to 30 meters tall and has rough, dark bark with medicinal properties.
 The bark contains compounds used to treat prostate disorders, making it highly valuable in pharmaceutical industries.